Opeyemi-Omotayo/Opeyemi-Omotayo/README.md

 As a dedicated front-end developer, I come equipped with a wealth of experience in HTML, CSS, JavaScript, Next.js and React.
 My forte lies in crafting designs that are meticulously aligned, functioning impeccably across a spectrum of browsers and devices, ensuring an effortlessly smooth user interaction.

-I am very much in a learning phase in my career, therefore I am interested in opportunities that challenge me more and more and enable me to broaden my horizons.
+I am interested in opportunities that challenge me more and more and enable me to broaden my horizons.

 Reach out!
 I'd love to hear from you :)

 - 🌍  I'm based in Lagos, Nigeria